olegdater/olegdater/README.md

 - 👋 Hi,
-- 👨‍💻 I'm CEO of [Humanornot.so](https://Humanornot.so/), building it with our HQ team.
+- 👨‍💻 I'm CEO of [Humanornot.so](https://Humanornot.so/), building it with my tight but very smart team.
 - 👀 I’m interested in AI, crypto, startups, coding and marketing
 - 📫 You can reach me at humans at human or not dot so